NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 - Verify that only a moderator can modify the timeline state
 - Verify that the access restrictions are implemented both in the contract and the UI

-### Manage recipients

-As a moderator
-I need a table of recipients with the possiblity of editing and removing recipients So that I can manage the known recipients of funds granted to proposals

-**Acceptance criterias**

-- Verify that only moderators can access the UI and the transactional contract methods
-- Verify that the recipients are stored on the contract for the sponsoring DAO

-#### Create recipient

-As a moderator
-I need a form for registering a recipient
-So that I can add a receiver of proposal grants to the list of known recipients

-**Acceptance criterias**

-- Verify that only moderators can access the UI and transactional contract methods
-- Verify that the recipients are stored on the contract for the sponsoring DAO

-### Transaction history

-As a moderator
-I need a list of payment transactions from payment requests So that I can track the payment status of the payment requests I've made

-**Acceptance criterias**

-- Verify that only moderators can access the UI
-- Verify that the transaction history is retrieved from the DAO contract

-### Create payment request

-As a moderator
-I need a for for creating a payment request
-So that I can register the details of recipient, amount, currency etc of a grant to be paid out to a recipient

-**Acceptance criterias**

-- Verify that only moderators can access the UI
-- Verify that only moderators can access the contract methods for creating a payment request
-- Verify that the payment request is crated on the DAO contract

-## Trustees

-### Need approvals

-As a trustee
-I need a table of pending payment requests
-So that I can review the requests and make the payments

-**Acceptance criterias**

-- Verify that only trustees can access the UI
-- Verify that only trustees can call the DAO contract method behind the "Pay" button

-### Payment history

-As a trustee
-I need a table of historic payment transactions
-So that I can keep a log of the payments I've made

-**Acceptance criterias**

-- Verify that only trustees can access the UI

-### Treasury

-As a trustee
-I need a view of my treasury balances
-So that I can see how much funds I'm managing

-**Acceptance criterias**

-- Verify that only trustees can access the UI